Ngā tauira Students

 News and events

-Contact advisers and discipline convenors, and find people in the School of Humanities in the University Directory.
+Contact advisers and discipline convenors, and find people in the School of Humanities.

 We study how people, past and present, use art, literature, contemplation and action to bring meaning to life.